pwrstudio/txtblock/whitepaper.md

 ##### Ethereum

 The technology that enables this is [Ethereum], a decentralized platform that runs smart contracts.
-Fundamentally it is a system, based on blockchain database technology, enabling agreement beweeen nodes in a network without a central authority.
+Fundamentally it is a system, based on blockchain database technology, enabling agreement between nodes in a network without a central authority.
 The integrity of the system is maintained through the economically incentivized cryptographic labour of the participating machines.
 This is the operating system on top of which the core of X runs.
 The operation of publishing will require a small transaction fee (a one-time payment for the computing power needed to add the entry to the database.)

 ##### Tamperproof & Censorship proof